Grammarly is great for most things.

 It’s not just the corporate world that benefit from Sapling, they also cater to individuals who need a solid grammar checker.

-#1.
-Sapling can be integrated browsers, such as Firefox, Chrome, Opera and Edge, as well as Google Docs or Word.
+1. Sapling can be integrated into browsers, such as Firefox, Chrome, Opera and Edge, as well as Google Docs or Microsoft Word.
 It also can be incorporated into team hubs like Slack, Workplace or Microsoft Teams, and with email services like Google Mail or Outlook.

-#2.
-In the premium version, you can utilize the Snippets feature which stores frequently used pieces of text saving you from having to write them yourself.
+2. In the premium version, you can use the Snippets feature, which stores often used pieces of text — saving you from having to write them yourself.
 This is particularly useful for customer support teams who regularly have to respond to the same types of questions.

-#3.
-Another useful feature is the Autocomplete Everywhere.
+3. Another useful feature is Autocomplete Everywhere.
 As you type, Sapling will predict the next word or sentence for you (thanks to machine learning) allowing you to swiftly and effortlessly communicate with friends and colleagues.

-#1.
-There are no extensions offered for iOS or Android devices.
-Even though they’ve provided add-ons for many other applications, this service is centred around desktop use only.
+1. There are no extensions offered for iOS or Android devices.
+Even though they’ve provided add-ons for many other applications, this service is centered around desktop use only.

 Sapling offers free browser extensions, but to benefit from their advanced features you’ll need to go pro for $25 per month.
-Their enterprise package can be purchased by contacting them directly.
+You can purchase their Enterprise package by contacting them directly.

 Yes.
 Even though a plagiarism checker would be a nice bonus, their advanced AI-powered language analyzers are sufficient for every professional writer.